Gender and the gender pay gap

 Supporting our working families

 We’ve redesigned our parental support policies to minimise the impact of maternity breaks on career momentum.
-This includes coaching for all parents upon returning from leave, with tailored one-on-one coaching for senior-level employees to ensure a smooth transition back into the workplace.
+In 2025, a review of our interventions resulted in an improved coaching programme for all parents upon returning from leave, with tailored one-on-one coaching for senior-level employees to ensure a smooth transition back into the workplace.

 Increasing recruitment and progression in STEM/digital roles